baezortega/somatypus/README.md

 ##### Somatypus does...

-* Call single nucleotide polymorphisms (SNPs) and short insertions/deletions (indels) from any number of sequence alignment files (subject to memory requirements), at a probably unmatched speed.
+* Call single nucleotide variants (SNVs) and short insertions/deletions (indels) from any number of sequence alignment files (subject to memory constraints), at a probably unmatched speed.

 * Filter low-quality or ambiguous variants, while preserving those variants occurring with low frequency (in very few samples) and aberrant copy number (not fitting a diploid model).